 - Network Security Operations Centre (NSOC)

 Points to Remember

-- SOCs commonly uses the combinations of solutions and technologies that are used to continuously monitor & gain the situational awareness, contain and neutralise IT threats, such as cyber attacks or security breaches.
+- SOCs commonly uses the combinations of solutions and technologies that are used to continuously monitor & gain situational awareness, contain and neutralise IT threats, such as cyber-attacks or security breaches.